F0b0s/MassTransit.UnitOfWork/README.md

 # MassTransit.UnitOfWork
-Extension for implementation Unit of work pattern(UoW) with MassTransit pipeline
+Example of implementation Unit of work pattern(UoW) with MassTransit pipeline.